replicatedhq/replicated-field-labs/instruqt/custom-fields/03-updating-the-application/assignment.md

 The above basically states that if the Custom License Field is set to true, the value of the `name` key is `nginx-feature-on`, otherwise the value will be `nginx-feature-off`

 To save changes, click on the save icon on the file tab in the editor.

-To create a new release head back to the **Dev** tab and run the following command (make sure you are on the `custom-fields-app` directory):
+Now we are ready to create a new release.
+Head back to the **Dev** tab and run the following command (make sure you are on the `custom-fields-app` directory):

 ```
 replicated release create --version 0.1.1 --release-notes "Update for Super Duper feature" \